MicrosoftDocs/Viva/WorkplaceAnalytics/Use/data-sourcesv2.md

 audience: Admin
 ---

-# Data sources
+# Sources

 >[!Note]
->You must be assigned either the administrator or the analyst role to access the **Data sources** page.
+>You must be assigned either the Administrator or the Analyst role to access **Sources**.
 For more information, see [Assign roles to Workplace Analytics admins and analysts](../setup/assign-roles-to-wpa-admins.md).

-**Data sources** contains high-level views for Workplace Analytics administrators and data analysts to confirm that your Office 365 and organizational data is loaded and ready to use.
-And when you upload and process CRM data in Workplace Analytics, you'll also see a page for your CRM data.
+**Sources** shows high-level views for Workplace Analytics administrators and data analysts to confirm that your Office 365 and organizational data is uploaded and ready to use.
+When you upload and process CRM data in Workplace Analytics, you'll also see a page for your CRM data.

 * [Office 365 data](office-365-data.md) shows the latest Office 365 data that's been uploaded and processed in Workplace Analytics.
 * [Organizational data](organizational-data.md) shows information about employees that your company provides to Workplace Analytics through uploads of organizational (HR) data.